Defensive Driving at a Construction Site – Here’s Why It Needs Your Attention.

 • Importance of following road and driving rules

-The list can be configured according to the work of the driver.
-But it should be updated and reminded regularly.
+The list can be configured according to the driver’s work.
+However, it should be updated and reminded regularly.

 Why Does It Require Attention?

-Driver’s focus, behaviour, skills, and safety are the prime components for positive and safe working at a construction site.
-The safety manager must foresee that the drivers have the required skills, knowledge, tools, and training to be efficient at their job.
-Perform surprise checks to know the current status of the vehicle and the driver.
+Driver focus, behavior, skills, and safety are the prime components for positive and safe working at a construction site.
+The safety manager must foresee that the drivers have the required skills, knowledge, tools, and training to be efficient at their jobs.
+Perform surprise checks to determine the current status of the vehicle and the driver.

 Proper defensive driving training ensures;